- Download our Guangzhou Schools Guide

 Guangzhou has many international schools and most expat parents prefer this option over public schools or Chinese private schools.

-Chinese parents put a huge emphasis on education, and a 60-hour school week is common.
-This is before even allotting time for any extra-curricular activities.
+Chinese parents put a huge emphasis on education.
 The Chinese approach to education entails hard work, long hours and plenty of learning by rote, and it may be quite an adjustment for expat children.

 Public schools in Guangzhou